 - For more information, contact Marva Allette at 410-396-3124 or Marva.Allette@baltimore.city.gov.

 This partnership between participating employers and the City of Baltimore is designed to encourage homeownership near place of employment.
 The City of Baltimore matches participating employers’ contributions between $1,000 to $2,500.
 Over 80 employers are currently enrolled in the program.
-A listing of employers can be found in the Baltimore Homeownership Incentive Programs packet.
+A listing of employers can be found here.
+You can also download the Live Near Your Work -Employer Application.
 Of special note is the Johns Hopkins Live Near Your Work Program, which now offers $36,000 and $27,000 in designated neighborhoods near the hospital and university.

 For more information, contact Daibeth Saunders at 410-396-3124 or Daibeth.Saunders@baltimorecity.gov.
 Live Baltimore has a dedicated staff member, Elizabeth Koontz, to aid in the enrollment and promotion of the Live Near Your Program.
 You may contact her at LKoontz@livebaltimore.com.